Don't lie to your friends: Learning what you know from collaborative self-play: Results

 \textbf{Answer calibration.} Finally, we explore calibration with respect to parametric knowledge.
 To do this, we compare the probabilities of answering and guessing without search, sorting by $P(\action{ANSWER})/(P(\action{ANSWER})+P(\action{HEDGE}))$.
 Note that this form of calibration may not emerge from the collaborative self-play game, because the agents have identical parametric knowledge, and can only obtain an advantage by using their corpus-specific retrieval tools.
 On the other hand, action supervision is expected to teach this capability, because the model is directly trained to use \action{ANSWER} when it can produce a high $F_1$.

 As shown in \Cref{fig:answer_calibration}, Action Supervision does indeed yield the best calibration of $P(\action{ANSWER})$.
 CSP is slightly behind, but substantially outperforms both ICL and CSP-DeAnon.
-The gap between CSP and CSP-DeAnon validates the intuition and theory presented earlier in the paper: a small change in the prompt (revealing the identity of the helper) leads to a large gap in calibration, because the change breaks the mechanism linking calibration to performance on the collaborative self-play task.
-On the out-of-distribution benchmarks, the gap between Action Supervision, CSP, and ICL is particularly small, with CSP-DeAnon trailing significantly.
+The gap between CSP and CSP-DeAnon validates the intuition and theory presented above: a small change in the prompt (revealing the identity of the helper) leads to a large gap in calibration, because the change breaks the mechanism linking calibration to performance on the collaborative self-play task.
+On the OOD benchmarks, the gap between Action Supervision, CSP, and ICL is small, with CSP-DeAnon trailing significantly.